Claustrum

-The claustrum (Latin, meaning "to close" or "to shut") is a thin, bilateral collection of neurons and supporting glial cells, that connects to cortical (e.g., the pre-frontal cortex) and subcortical regions (e.g., the thalamus) of the brain.
-It is located between the insula laterally and the putamen medially, separated by the extreme and external capsules respectively.
-The blood supply to the claustrum is fulfilled via the middle cerebral artery.
-It is considered to be the most densely connected structure in the brain, allowing for integration of various cortical inputs (e.g., colour, sound and touch) into one experience rather than singular events.
+The claustrum (Latin, meaning "to close" or "to shut") is a thin sheet of neurons and supporting glial cells in the brain, that connects to the cerebral cortex and subcortical regions including the amygdala, hippocampus and thalamus.
+It is located between the insular cortex laterally and the putamen medially, encased by the extreme and external capsules respectively.
+Blood to the claustrum is supplied by the middle cerebral artery.
+It is considered to be the most densely connected structure in the brain, and thus hypothesized to allow for the integration of various cortical inputs such as vision, sound and touch, into one experience.
+Other hypotheses suggest that the claustrum plays a role in salience processing, to direct attention towards the most behaviorally relevant stimuli amongst the background noise.
 The claustrum is difficult to study given the limited number of individuals with claustral lesions and the poor resolution of neuroimaging.

 The claustrum is made up of various cell types differing in size, shape and neurochemical composition.
 Five cell types exist, and a majority of these cells resemble pyramidal neurons found in the cortex.
-Within the claustrum, there is no organization of cell types compared to the cortex, and the somas of the cells can be a pyramidal, fusiform or circular shape.
-The principal cell type found in the claustrum is type 1 cells, which are large cells covered in spiny dendrites.
+Within the claustrum, there is no laminar organization of cell types as in the cortical layers, and the cell bodies can be a pyramidal, fusiform or circular.
+The principal cell type found in the claustrum is the Golgi type I neuron, which is a large cell with dendrites covered in spines.

-The claustrum usually connects to the cortex in an ipsilateral manner; however, the few that travel contralaterally are considerably weaker than the former.
-The claustrum acts as a conductor for inputs from the cortical regions so these respective areas do not become unsynchronized.
-Without the claustrum, one could respond to stimuli that are familiar to the individual but not to complex events.
-Additionally, the claustrum is essential in combining sensory and motor modalities so that various anatomical patterns are present.
-One of the proposed functions of the claustrum is to differentiate between relevant and irrelevant information so that the latter can be ignored.
+Through interhemispheric connections, the claustrum is believed to play a role in synchronizing activity in widely separated, but functionally related, parts of the brain such as between frontal eye fields and the visual cortex.
+As such, the claustrum is thought to play a role in combining different information modalities, potentially to support consciousness itself.
+Another proposed function of the claustrum is to differentiate between relevant and irrelevant information so that the latter can be ignored.

 Cortical components of consciousness include the fronto-parietal cortex, cingulate and precuneus.
 Due to the claustrum's widespread connectivity to these areas, it is suggested that it may play a role in both attention and consciousness.
-The neural networks that mediate sustained attention and consciousness implicate numerous cortical areas, many of which overlap in connectivity with the claustrum.
-Previous clinical reports suggest that conscious processes are lateralized to the left hemisphere in humans.
+The neural networks that mediate sustained attention and consciousness send inputs to the claustrum, and one case report in humans suggests that electrical stimulation near the claustrum reversibly disrupted the patient's conscious state.

 Structure

 The claustrum is a small bilateral gray matter structure (comprising roughly 0.25% of the cerebral cortex) located deep to the insular cortex and extreme capsule, and superficial to the external capsule and basal ganglia.

-As mentioned, its name means “hidden or shut away” and was first identified in 1672, with more detailed descriptions coming later on during the 19th century.
-Although the regional neuroanatomical boundaries of the claustrum have been defined, there remains a lack of consensus in the literature when defining its precise margins.
+Its name means "hidden away", and was first identified in 1672, with more detailed descriptions coming later on during the 19th century.
+Although the regional neuroanatomical boundaries of the claustrum have been defined, there remains a lack of consensus in the literature when defining its precise margins, though a meeting in 2019 of experts has posited a framework by which to refer to the structures across species.